atesgoral/ates.dev/src/posts/2025-01-19-joystick-hack/index.md

 show for it.
 Circa late 1980s.

-We didn't have digital cameras back then and I didn't have the foresight to take process photos using a regular camera, and didn't even think of keeping the modded monstosity as a keepsake.
+We didn't have digital cameras back then and I didn't have the foresight to take process photos using a regular camera, and didn't even think of preserving the modded monstrosity as a keepsake.
 You'll just have to take my word for it.
-All images shown are others' photos from the Internet.
-Sigh.

 ### The priming